Juries and Jury Selection

 "The Jury Charge in Texas Civil Litigation makes available updated explanations of all the Texas rules governing jury charge practice.
 This single source helps you understand key aspects of today's civil jury charge practice, avoid outdated principles and cases, and locate supporting case law from Texas courts."- publisher's description

-Note: A newer edition of this title is available at the library.
+Note: A newer edition of this title is available in print at the library.

 KFT 209 T4 V.34